Since 4 May 2021, couples have been asked to sign a marriage schedule/document at the ceremony, rather than a marriage register.

 The signed schedule/document can be returned via post to Norwich Registration Office, Archive Centre, County Hall, Norwich, NR1 2DQ.
 Due to the importance of the schedule/document if you are going to return your schedule to us via post, we would advise you to consider using signed for 1st class delivery.

-Why the process is changing
+Why the process changed

 The Marriages, Civil Partnerships, Marriages and Deaths (Registration Etc.) Act 2019 modernises how marriages are registered for the first time since 1837, through issue of a marriage schedule system and registration in an electronic register.